mooselab/web-app-workloads/README.md

 ## Usage Instructions
 The repository is organized into five main folders:

-articles: Information about the studied articles.
+1. articles: Information about the studied articles.
-data: Contains 12 raw datasets that were extracted and used in this study:
+2. data: Contains 12 raw datasets that were extracted and used in this study:
-Wikipedia
+- Wikipedia
-Worldcup98
+- Worldcup98
-NASA
+- NASA
-Saskatchewan
+- Saskatchewan
-Calgary
+- Calgary
-EPA
+- EPA
-ClarkNet
+- ClarkNet
-Retailrocket
+- Retailrocket
-Boston
+- Boston
-SDSC
+- SDSC
-Youtube
+- Youtube
-Madrid
+- Madrid
-merged_datasets: The raw datasets after the pre-processing steps and aggregated in two time granularities: daily and weekly.
+3. merged_datasets: The raw datasets after the pre-processing steps and aggregated in two time granularities: daily and weekly.
-Experiments: This folder contains the code for conducting the experiments and analyzing the results.
+4. experiments: This folder contains the code for conducting the experiments and analyzing the results.
 It is further divided into two subfolders:
-clustering: Handles the steps to cluster workloads.
+- clustering: Handles the steps to cluster workloads.
-analysis: Contains code for the analysis of workloads to address our research questions.
+- analysis: Contains code for the analysis of workloads to address our research questions.
-results: This folder houses the clustered results of the workloads, which are instrumental in answering our research questions.
+5. results: This folder houses the clustered results of the workloads, which are instrumental in answering our research questions.

 ## License
 This project is licensed under the MIT License.